prime-optimal/chatFGC/README.md

   nvm use 20.9
   ```

-- **API Key Issues**: If you encounter errors related to the Anthropic API, verify that your API key is correctly set in the `.env` file and that you have sufficient credits in your Anthropic account.
+- **API Key Issues**: If you encounter errors related to your chat API, verify that your API URL and key are correctly set in the `.env` file and that your API endpoint is accessible.

 - **Port Conflicts**: If port 3000 is already in use, the development server will automatically try to use the next available port.
 Check your terminal output for the correct URL.